-Items of Trust property must not be removed from the premises for non-business purposes without the authority of the Trust Business Manager who is also the CFO.
+Items of Trust property must not be removed from the premises for non-business purposes without the authority of the Executive Office Manager.
 A record of the loan must be recorded in a loan book and booked back in when it is returned.